-We are a law firm, and we make the claim that we provide our clients with inspired solutions.
+Wilson + Miller is a law firm in Little Rock, and we make the claim that we provide our clients with inspired solutions.
 That is a bold claim and one we take seriously.
 It requires some explanation.

-Clients come to us to solve important problems.
+Clients come to us to solve significant problems.
 Problems that matter.
-Problems that have a profound impact on themselves, their business and their family.
+Problems that have a profound impact on themselves, their business, and their family.
 Our commitment to every client is to find solutions that work and continue to work.
-We are then able to communicate those solutions to our clients with uncommon clarity, free of lawyer jargon.
-We are able to do this consistently.
+We are then able to communicate those solutions to our clients with uncommon clarity, free of lawyer jargon, and we are able to do this consistently.
 Here is why:

 The Wisdom of Crowds

 This is a deceptively simple idea: groups of people are smarter than any single individual, no matter how brilliant.
-Groups are better at solving problems, preventing mistakes, fostering innovation and coming to wise decisions.
-Our team is bought into the power of this idea, and it’s reflected in the way we handle every client engagement.
+Groups are better at solving problems, preventing mistakes, fostering innovation, and coming to wise decisions.
+Our team believes in the power of this idea, and it’s reflected in the way we handle every client engagement.

 This idea is explored in a fascinating book by New Yorker business columnist James Surowiecki.
 With boundless erudition and in delightfully clear prose, Surowiecki ranges across fields as diverse as popular culture, psychology, ant biology, behavioral economics, artificial intelligence, military history, and politics to show how this simple idea offers important lessons for how we live our lives, select our leaders, run our companies, and think about our world.